docteurklein/docker-php5.6/README.md

     ldd /usr/bin/php will tell you which of these libs **must** be present.

-What I've done is simply copied (ADDed in fact) those files inside the final (scratch) image.
+What I've done is simply copied (ADDed in fact) those files inside the final image.
 I also respected the prefix which I compiled php with (inside another container).